virialvill/all-the-news-react/README.md

 export default Nav;
 ```

-Now we need to pass the getStories function to NavItem from Nav.js with `getStories={props.getStories}`:
+Now we need to pass the setSection function to NavItem from Nav.js:

 ```js
 import React from "react";